 We took our time to tie up loose ends, then went to the buffet to enjoy breakfast one last time.
 We left on a shuttle bus chartered by Viking to Miami International Airport.

 At mid-day, Miami was sunny and 79F, while we knew our home in Reading, MA was only 39F, very cold.

 What to be aware of:

 1. Internet: If you plan to just connect to free WIFI, then remember to turn both Data Roaming OFF and Cellular Data OFF on your iPhone.
-If you forget to turn Data Roaming off, 3rd party data roaming would automatically kick in if the WIFI drops causing you to incur international data usage fees.
+If you forget to turn Data Roaming off, 3rd party data roaming will automatically kick in if the WIFI momentarily drops, causing you to incur international data usage fees.

 2. MAPs - we downloaded a port city's detailed Google map to our iPhone using the ship's WIFI, then while on the shore we rely on Google Maps GPS (the blue dot) to guide us in the right direction.